DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 3. Create a PowerPoint presentation that establishes the Business Case.
 This should address all of the customer needs and objections.

-## Step 9: Day 1 - Validate - Present the solution
+## Step 9: Business case - Present the solution

 **Outcome**